ioseforg/m3/README.md

 2. You will need to change the footer text to reflect your own information and icons.
 3. If you wish to use a custom logo, you will need to uncomment the function for it in [header.php](/header.php).

+In some older versions of this repo, the IBM Plex web fonts are commented out.

 ## Credits
 - The codebase for this theme is largely based on [_s (Underscores)](https://underscores.me) by Automattic and contributers (GPL2+)
-- Much of the dsi
 - The code for automatically resizing responsive video embeds was taken from [Lovecraft by Anders Noren (GPL2)](https://andersnoren.se/teman/lovecraft-wordpress-theme/).